Websites, Newsletters, and Blogs

 Although there is no comprehensive national or international directory of library continuing education or professional development events, this website by Douglas Hasty can be very helpful.
 It lists a large number of national and international conferences to consider, along with the dates for their next meetings.

 List of Library Associations.
-Wikipedia.

-A lengthy list of international library associations organized by continent.
+This Wikipedia entry is a lengthy list of international library associations organized by continent.

 List of Library Associations Specific to American States.
-Wikipedia.

-Library associations are organized in alphabetical order by state with links to their websites.
+In this Wikipedia entry, library associations are organized in alphabetical order by state with links to their websites.

-Identify public libraries and branches by choosing a state and then a city or town.
+This tool, from the National Center for Education Statistics, allows users to identify public libraries and branches by choosing a state and then a city or town.

 WorldCat: Find a Library Near You.